A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Case Study

 \subsubsection{Performance in the presence of constant-power loads}

-Next, we examine the performance of the PEIs in the presence of constant-power loads.
+Next, we examine the performance of the SEIs in the presence of constant-power loads.
 The two constant-impedance loads in Section \ref{sec:motivating_eg} are replaced by two constant-power loads.
 In our simulation, the two constant-power loads are modeled by the Simulink block called ``Three-Phase Dynamic Load'' with the ``External Control of PQ'' option selected.
 The real power for Loads $1$ and $2$ is $5784$W and $7226$W, respectively; and there is no reactive power for both loads.
 At $t=0.4$s, the two microgrids are networked.
-Figure \ref{fig: iabc_no_pass_CPL} presents the terminal currents of the two IBRs in the d-q frame, and it shows instability after $t=0.4$s.
-With each IBR equipped with a PEI, Figure \ref{fig: iodq_corrected_CPL} presents the terminal currents of the two IBRs in the d-q frame.
-It can be observed that the system-level symptom shown in Figure \ref{fig: iabc_no_pass_CPL} is mitigated by the PEIs.
+After $0.4$s, instability similar to that in Figure \ref{fig: motivation_example_iodq12} can be observed.
+The figure of the instability is omitted for the sake of space.
+With each IBR equipped with a SEI, Figure \ref{fig: iodq_corrected_CPL} presents the terminal d-q currents of the two IBRs and suggests the system-level symptom is mitigated.